georgia-tech-db/evadb/api-docs/source/reference/evaql/select.rst

    FROM MyVideo
    WHERE ['pedestrian', 'car'] <@ FastRCNNObjectDetector(frame).labels;

-3. Search frames containing greater than 3 cars
+Search for frames containing greater than 3 cars

 .. code:: sql